How to potty train a puppy fast and easily

 - Take frequent trips outside to set your pet up for success, especially at the beginning as we are teaching them to hold their bladder.

-- Try to ignore your pet but keep an eye on them out of the corner of your eye
+- Try to ignore your puppy but keep an eye on them out of the corner of your eye

-- Have a treat always on you when you start potty training but don’t rustle around your treat bag or your pup is going to thing it’s obedience or training time
+- Have a treat always on you when you start potty training but don’t rustle around your treat bag or your pup is going to think it’s obedience or training time.
+Need treat ideas?
+I have my favorites here.
+If those don’t work some boiled chicken or some roast beef works great too!

 - Verbally reward while they go, “good potty!”.
 Be excited for your pup!